Enumerative geometry via the moduli space of super Riemann surfaces: Hyperbolic geometry and spin structures

+The Bianchi identity $\nabla^AF_A=0$ implies that $e(E)$ is closed, i.e. $de(E)=0$.
+When $M$ is compact, the cohomology class of the Euler form is independent of the choice of metric and connection, and represents the {\em Euler class} of $E$ which is defined via the Thom class of $E$, \cite{MStCha}.

-A complex bundle $E\to M$ equipped with a Hermitian metric is naturally a real oriented bundle of even rank with a Riemannian metric, hence its Euler class can be expressed via \eqref{eulpf}.
-Furthermore, if $E$ is holomorphic then it comes equipped with a unique natural Hermitian connection compatible with both the holomorphic structure and the Hermitian metric, and this is a metric connection with respect to the underlying Riemannian metric on $E$.
-In this case, since $\det(iu)=\text{pf}(u^{\br})$, where $u^{\br}$ is the image of $u\in{\bf u}(N/2)$ in ${\bf so}(N)$, then \eqref{eulpf} coincides with the Chern-Weil construction of the top Chern class of $E$ realising $e(E)=c_{N/2}(E)$.
+A complex bundle $E\to M$ equipped with a Hermitian metric is naturally a real oriented bundle of even rank with a Riemannian metric.
+Furthermore, if $E$ is holomorphic then the Hermitian metric induces a unique natural Hermitian connection compatible with both the holomorphic structure and the Hermitian metric, known as the {\em Chern} connection, and this is a metric connection with respect to the underlying Riemannian metric on $E$.
+In this case, since $\det(iu)=\text{pf}(u^{\br})$, where $u^{\br}$ is the image of $u\in{\bf u}(N/2)$ in ${\bf so}(N)$, then \eqref{eulpf} coincides with the Chern-Weil construction of the top Chern form of $E$ realising $e(E)=c_{N/2}(E)$.